 The main farmhouse has a moderate potential to support roosting bats.
 The main areas with potential for bats are associated with the two-storey extension off the northwest aspect.
 Aged bat droppings found within roof void 2 indicate that a small number of bats have previously roosted in the building.
-It is considered likely that this is an occasional/transitional bat roost used by a single/small number of crevice roosting bats (likely pipistrelles) most likely gaining access under roof tiles around the roof valleys of the extension.
+It is considered possible that this has previously been used as an occasional/transitional bat roost used by a single/small number of crevice roosting bats (likely pipistrelles) most likely gaining access under roof tiles around the roof valleys of the extension.